 Sink or Swim // 2007

-Like many early albums by artists and bands, Sink or Swim is The Gaslight Anthem at their roughest.
-“Red in the Morning,” “We Came to Dance” and “I’da Called You Woody, Joe” shows a punk/rock energy mostly absent from later albums.
-Meanwhile, “Red At Night,” the last song, is a great track featuring only Fallon, an acoustic guitar, and a harmonica, establishing a tradition of similar songs slotted towards the end of albums.
+The first album by The Gaslight Anthem features the band at their roughest, and I mean that as a compliment.
+Songs like “We Came to Dance” and “I’da Called You Woody, Joe” features a somewhat punk/rock energy largely absent from future albums.
+Meanwhile, “Red at Night” concludes Sink or Swim with Fallon joined by an acoustic guitar and harmonica, starting a tradition of similarly slower paced songs slotted towards the end of albums.

 Señor and the Queen // 2008

-Conclusion // Absolutely worth the four bucks that it’s selling for on iTunes.
+Recommended? // Worth the four bucks that it’s selling for on iTunes.

 The ’59 Sound // 2008